Only 35% of salespeople believe that marketing knows what they need.

 Here are some tips for creating valuable sales-enablement content:

 - Audit your existing content.
-Before you start investing in new blog posts, reports, videos, or e-books, revisit your existing ones and see whether you can update and refresh them.
+Before you start investing in new blog posts, reports, videos, or e-books, revisit your existing ones and see whether you can update and refresh your articles.
 Work with your sales reps and identify pieces of content that are closely aligned with your prospects’ questions and use them for specific stages of the buyer’s journey.
 It’s a good idea to create a list of most common questions and issues for every stage of the buyer’s journey and use them as guidance for improving your content.
 In some cases, your content will have to be tweaked in order to be used within the desired context.

 - Leverage internal documentation.
 Although frequently neglected, this is a great source of inspiration for relevant sales enablement topics.
 Namely, although your internal documents usually aren’t meant to be shared with your prospects, and aren’t polished for this purpose.
 But, if you analyze and audit them, you’ll find the ones that address specific questions about your products or services, and that can be reworked and shared with your audience.